deluxebusiness/netsuite-file-transfer/README.md

 [![Version](http://vsmarketplacebadge.apphb.com/version/tomastvrdy.netsuite-upload.svg)](https://marketplace.visualstudio.com/items?itemName=tomastvrdy.netsuite-upload)

-**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new momdules & module dependecies.
+**netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new momdules & module dependecies

 v2.0 This VS code plugin has been updated to add functionality for any NetSuite folder (i.e. not just the SuiteScript folder) as well as authentication key functionality.
 The latter is important due to NetSuite's encouragement of two-factor authentication (2FA) and the traditional connection method will not work if 2FA is forced for all accounts